tamaranxu/ProjectOne/README.md

 # Exploring US Accident Data

-# Group 5 - Matt Moormeier, James Knopp, Cameron Pfahler, Tammy Doll
+Group 5 - Matt Moormeier, James Knopp, Cameron Pfahler, Tammy Doll

 We would like to look at vehicle accident data from February 2016 to December 2019 and cross-reference that with appropriate Census Data.
+(Kaggle Accident Data, Census API)

 Ideas:
 1. Evaluating numbers of accidents on major national holidays